 One of the main things that set CBD apart from THC is the effect it has on the brain.
 Specifically, although THC is well-known for its psychoactive effects and giving users a feeling of being “high,” CBD does not have this impact on cognition.

-That makes CBD products easier to use without compromising safety during everyday activities that require a fair amount of focus and concentration, such as driving a car or caring for your children.
+That makes CBD extract easier to use without compromising safety during everyday activities that require a fair amount of focus and concentration, such as driving a car or caring for your children.

 CBD is also different from THC from a legal standpoint, most notably when the CBD is extracted from the hemp plant.
 What does this mean?